araupontones/susor/README.md

 4. Pass `susor_qn_variable` to `susor_append_versions()` to append all the versions of the same questionnaire.
 A directory with the appended file(s) will be saved in `susor_dir_raw`.

+5. After having checked the quality of each interview, pass a vector `susor_interview_key` to `susor_approve_hq` to approve these interviews in the server.

 ## Basic example